-In the example, we reviewed the belief "I am vulnerable- belief 15%".
-However, when we looked at what it means to be the opposite; resilient, we realised that the outlook is very different (review average score).
-Going forward whenever the belief of 'vulnerable' is triggered, it will be important to remind yourself that you have the qualities of someone who is resilient.
-By continuing to remind yourself of the attributes of someone who is resilient and that the old core belief is not completely (or at all) true, we will learn to believe in the more balanced and realistic one.
+In the example, we reviewed the belief "I am lovable - belief 15%".
+However, when we looked at what it means to be lovable (the attributes of being a lovable person) we realised that the outlook is very different (review average score).
+Going forward whenever the belief of 'unlovable' is triggered, it will be important to remind yourself that you have the qualities of someone who is lovable.
+By continuing to remind yourself of the attributes of someone who is lovable and that the old core belief is not completely (or at all) true, we will learn to believe in the more balanced and realistic one.